uthmel/js-dom-greengrocers/README.md

 # Greengrocers
 In this exercise we explore a common scenario in eCommerce, adding and removing items from the cart, and calculating the total.
-You final solution should look like this:
+Your final solution should look like this:

 ![Result](result.gif)